totalspectrum/spin2cpp/docs/basic.md

 (1) Documentation; the manual below is just a start, much is incomplete.

 (2) String support is very limited; strings may be assigned and printed, but that's about all for now.
-Still to be implemented are string comparisons, concatenation, and other string functions.
+Still to be implemented are string concatenation and other string functions.

 (3) Floating point support is incomplete.
 The "single" datatype is currently represented by 16.16 fixed point numbers.
 These are fast, but the very limited range is a problem.
 Eventually we will have proper IEEE floating point, with the fixed point kept as an option.